ResearchObject/ro-crate/docs/_specification/1.2-DRAFT/data-entities.md

 Further constraints on the `@id` are dependent on whether the [File] entity is being considered as part of an _Attached RO-Crate Package_ or _Detached RO-Crate Package_.

-1. For a _Attached RO-Crate Package_:
+1. For an _Attached RO-Crate Package_:
   *  `@id` MUST be one of either:
     a.
-A relative URI indicating that an file MUST be present at the path `@id` relative to the _RO-Crate Root_.
+A relative URI, indicating that an file MUST be present at the path `@id` relative to the _RO-Crate Root_.
     b.
-An Absolute URI indicating that the entity is a [Web-based Data Entity](#web-based-data-entities).
+An absolute URI, indicating that the entity is a [Web-based Data Entity](#web-based-data-entities).

    A [File] in an _Attached RO-Crate Package_ MAY have also a `contentURL` property which corresponds to a download link for the file.
 Following the link (allowing for HTTP redirects) SHOULD directly download the file.